happypeter/gitbeijing/unix-terminal/part1.md

 Now the trouble with this arrangement is that early on escape sequences were not really standardized.
 Many manufactures did the wrong thing.
 So what you need to do to control one terminal differs from what you do to control another.
-In time though, eventually standards did more or less merge.
+In time though, eventually standard did more or less emerge.
 Unfortunately, the end result of this process ended up quite messy, so if you look at the details of terminals and want to know what exactly you can do with the escape codes, it is all surprisingly complicated.
 So that's a whole area